Learning objectives

 The adaptive leader’s task: create shared norms that respect cultural differences while enabling effective collaboration.

-When leaders act unethically, the damage extends far beyond the immediate situation:
+When leaders do not act with integrity, the damage extends far beyond the immediate situation:

-- Follower commitment erodes (engaging leadership, Unit 4, depends on trust)
+- Follower commitment erodes (engaging leadership, depends on trust)

-- Psychological safety collapses (Unit 5 — if the leader can’t be trusted, no one feels safe)
+- Psychological safety collapses (if the leader can’t be trusted, no one feels safe)

-- Social capital is destroyed (Unit 7 — the relational dimension depends on trust and norms)
+- Social capital is destroyed (the relational dimension depends on trust and norms)

 - Organizational legitimacy is undermined (stakeholder salience shifts as legitimacy is questioned)